Project coordinator Uwe Hasebrink explains CO:RE. March 2020.

 Maria Murumaa-Mengel, PhD, is a Social Media lecturer and the program director of Journalism and Communication BA programme at the Institute of Social Studies, University of Tartu (EE).
 She is a member of the Work Package 4 team and contributes to editing CO:RE blog posts.

-Signe Opermann, PhD, is a researcher in Media Sociology at the Institute of Social Sciences, the University of Tartu (EE).
+Signe Opermann, PhD, is a researcher in Media Sociology at the Institute of Social Studies, the University of Tartu (EE).
 She is a member of the Work Package 4 team and contributes to editing CO:RE short reports and blog posts.

 The team at the LSE works on theory, providing a series of mutually cross-fertilising mechanisms to coordinate and support the theoretical dimension of research.